Ivaylo Klimentov

-Ivaylo Klimentov (Ивайло Климентов; born 3 February 1998) is a Bulgarian professional footballer who plays as a midfielder for Vihren Sandanski.
+Ivaylo Klimentov (Ивайло Климентов; born 3 February 1998) is a Bulgarian professional footballer who plays as a midfielder for Second League club Chernomorets Burgas.

 Career

 Ludogorets Razgrad

 Klimentov joined Ludogorets Razgrad in 2014 after arriving from the Spanish Gimnàstic de Tarragona.

 He made his debut for Ludogorets II on 17 March 2016.
 2 months later on 27 May 2016 in a match against Botev Plovdiv he also made his debut for Ludogorets' main team.
 Klimentov started the 2017–18 season at Ludogorets II by scoring his debut goal for the team in the first match of the season against Lokomotiv 1929 Sofia.

 He scored his first goal for Ludogorets on 20 May 2018 in the last league match for the season against Botev Plovdiv and later was nominated as Man of the match.

 On 6 July 2018, Klimentov was loaned to Vitosha Bistritsa until the end of the season.

 Spartak Varna

 In July 2022 Klimentov joined Spartak Varna on a two-year contract.